-The 'label' provided to the worker in the contact (e.g. statement that a person is an independent contractor in the contract) is of no assistance and does not add any weight either direction, as to whether a worker is an employee or contractor.4
+The 'label provided to the worker in the contact (e.g. statement that a person is an independent contractor in the contract) is of no assistance and does not add any weight either direction, as to whether a worker is an employee or contractor.

-CONTRACT TERMS THAT INDICATE AN EMPLOYMENT RELATIONSHIP CONTRACT TERMS THAT INDICATE A CONTRACTOR RELATIONSHIP Remunera tion and tax The worker is to be remunerated by reference to time worked or by salary.
-The worker is to be remunerated for the services/job performed or goods/product delivered or paid based on results.
-The workers company will issue invoices for services performed.
-The company will deduct income tax from the workers remuneration.
-GST is paid pursuant to invoices issued by the worker.
-Obligation and o delegation of work The worker is not permitted to work or perform services for others without the company's prior consent.
-The worker is expressly permitted to work for others.
-The worker is not permitted to delegate their work to others.
-The worker is expressly permitted to subcontract and delegate work.
-The worker can act on behalf of the company.
-The worker is not permitted to act on behalf of, make decisions for, or in any other way bind the company.
-Provision and main tenance of equipment Tools and equipment will be provided by the company to the worker.
-The worker is required to provide a level of equipment and tools required to perform their service/job.
-Hours of work The worker's ordinary hours of work are set out in the contract.
-The worker is notionally able to select the hours of work to perform the necessary tasks.
+Contract terms that indicate an employment relationship Contract terms that indicate a contractor relationship Remuneration and tax The worker is to be remunerated by reference to time worked or by salary The worker is to be remunerated for the services/ job performed or goods/product delivered or paid based on results The workers company will issue invoices for services performed The company will deduct income tax from the workers remuneration GST is paid pursuant to invoices issued by the worker Obligation and delegation of work The worker is not permitted to work or perform services for others without the company's prior consent The worker is expressly permitted to work for others The worker is not permitted to delegate their work to others The worker is expressly permitted to subcontract and delegate work The worker is able to act on behalf of the company The worker is not permitted to act on behalf of, make decisions for or in any other way bind the company Provision and maintenance of equipment Tools and equipment will be provided by the company to the worker The worker is required to provide a level of equipment and tools required to perform their service/job Hours of work The worker's ordinary hours of work are set out in the contract The worker is notionally able to select the hours of work to perform the necessary tasks

-4 ZG Operations Australia Pty Ltd v Jamsek [2022] HCA 2
+ZG Operations Australia Pty Ltd v Jamsek [2022] HCA 2